International Studies Minor

 Political Economy and Development Studies

 This concentration considers the interplay between politics and economics in determining interactions among states, markets, and societies, both in the developed and developing world.
 Students will gain an understanding of the economic, political, and moral stakes in international public policy issues and develop the ability to analyze policy choices.
 A central focus of the concentration is improvement in human well-being, especially, though not exclusively, in the context of developing countries, including those in Africa, Asia, the Pacific and Latin America.
+Students choose a cluster within the concentration that emphasizes either political economy (PE) or development studies (DS).

 All students completing the IS minor must demonstrate intermediate-level proficiency in a modern foreign language as required by the Morrissey College, even if you are a student outside the Morrissey College.
 See the language requirement page for details on what these terms mean and how you can satisfy the requirement.